tobyhodges/fair-research-software/episodes/07-code-structure.md

 :::::::::::::::::::::::::::::::::::::: questions

+- How can be bests structure code into reusable components with a single responsibility?
-- What is a common code pattern for creating software that can read input from command line?
+- What is a common code structure (pattern) for creating software that can read input from command line?
-- What are conventional places to store data, code, results, tests and auxiliary information within our code or research project?
+- What are conventional places to store data, code, results, tests and auxiliary information and metadata within our software or research project?

 ::::::::::::::::::::::::::::::::::::::::::::::::